MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 TBD - An existing ACXCIRCUIT circuit object.
 (DocsTeam - need link to ACX Object Summary topic).

 ### -param CircuitProperties

+TBD - Optional handle to CircuitProperties.
+This is an existing ACXOBJECTBAG circuit object properties.
+(DocsTeam - need link to ACX Object Summary topic).

+ACXOBJECTBAG CircuitProperties

 ## -returns

+Returns `STATUS_SUCCESS` if the call was successful.
+Otherwise, it returns an appropriate error code.
+For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks